HelloCodeMing/easy-read/README.md

 ## Limitation
 * no fetching next pages
-* no support for frames
+* no support for frame